Spu7Nix/spwn_docs/triggerlanguage/7selectorpanel.md

 selected += 1
 ```

-- 2: Check if the `selected` variable value has reached the number of buttons, and if so, reset it to 0.
+- 2: Check if the `selected` variable value has reached the last button, and if so, reset it to 0.

 ```spwn
 if selected == anchors.length {